top of page

 Sheep Camp

 Much of the Sheep Camp Itinerary is the same as Yei Bi Cheii.
 The biggest differences are that you will drive to camp because it is on the rim, and that you will take different hikes.
+Sheep Camp is an ideal place for school trips and large groups that require more logistics.
 The hike to Wind Arch (pictured below) is more difficult and remote than the hikes at Yei Bi Cheii.
 The cultural activities will be the same at both locations.

 arch and canyon.HEIC